What is organizational commitment?

 If an organizational commitment is determined it helps predict employee satisfaction, employee engagement, distribution of leadership, job performance, job insecurity, and similar such attributes.
 An employee’s level of commitment towards his/her work is important to know from a management’s point of view to be able to know their dedication to the tasks assigned to them on a daily basis.

 A distinguished theory in organizational commitment is the Three-Component Model (TCM).
-According to this theory, there are three distinct components to organizational commitment:
+According to this theory, there are three distinct components of organizational commitment:

-- Affective Commitment: This is the emotional attachment an employee has towards the organization.
+- Affective commitment: This is the emotional attachment an employee has towards the organization.
 This part of TCM says that an employee has a high level of active commitment, then the chances of an employee staying with the organization for long are high.
-Active commitment also means, an employee is not only happy but also engaged in the organizational activities like, participation in discussions and meeting, giving valuable inputs or suggestions that will help the organization, proactive work ethics etc.
+Active commitment also means, an employee is not only happy but also engaged in the organizational activities like, participation in discussions and meetings, giving valuable inputs or suggestions that will help the organization, proactive work ethics, etc.

 Learn more: FREE Employee Satisfaction Survey Template